 Bordeaux: They are neither generous nor vigorous, but the bouquet isn’t bad, and they have an indescribably sinister, sombre bite that is not at all disagreeable. – Alexandre Dumas, quoting Cardinal Richelieu

-I thought it a great idea.
-Traditional Bordeaux was for me the most wonderful wine in the world (I still do, come to that).
-The idea of sombre, sinister wine somehow summed up all that I liked, in opposition to the “sunshine in a bottle” ultra-ripe, sweet, fruity triviality that Australian wine was all the rage in those days – and being pushed on the reviving South African wine industry too.
+I thought it a great idea when I read it sometime in the late 90s.
+Traditional Bordeaux was for me the most wonderful wine in the world (it still is, come to that).
+The idea of sombre, sinister wine somehow summed up all that I liked, in opposition to the “sunshine in a bottle” ultra-ripe, sweet, fruity triviality of the Australian wine that was all the rage in those days – and being pushed on the reviving South African wine industry too.

 It’s that idea of real, hard-won substance, not immediately gratifying, but challenging and ultimately – after many years in bottle – profoundly rewarding, that Eben was alluding to, I think, when he spoke about making Columella more sinister.

 Anyway, having been reminded of the concept, I started doing a bit of research into the quote from Alexandre Dumas, because the words used are, after, all, rather odd.
 I knew what they conveyed to me, but what did they mean for Richelieu – or Dumas?